 Using Apache Ranger for Access Control and Data Governance in the Cloud

 Apache Ranger is an open-source project for providing data access control in a Hadoop ecosystem.
-It is touted by Hortonworks (now merged with Cloudera) as a complete solution for effecting data governance and access controls in the cloud.
+It is (now merged with Cloudera) as a complete solution for effecting data governance and access controls in the cloud.

 Okera’s customers and prospects — most of whom have built or are in the early days of building data lakes on AWS S3 — frequently mention Ranger as a viable component for their technology stacks.
 A few have worked with it as part of their research and due diligence efforts.